 - No Need for Manual Calculations

 Planning a dive involves a lot of calculation.
 And performing them manually is hard.
 A dive computer can perform all the necessary calculations on its own.
-Just provide the necessary input, and let your dive computer do the rest.
+Just provide the necessary input, and let it do the rest.

 - Regular Warnings